 Metro Minds ambassadors

-Sydney Metro is committed to supporting each participating school throughout the Metro Minds STEAM Challenge.
-Schools may be assigned a Metro Minds ambassador to give students insights, guidance and feedback throughout their design thinking process.
+Sydney Metro supported each participating school throughout the Metro Minds STEAM Challenge.
+Schools were assigned a Metro Minds ambassador to give students insights, guidance and feedback throughout their design thinking process.

-Sydney Metro has a large range of downloadable resources that will help you on your Metro Minds STEAM Challenge journey.
-Explore the Sydney Metro website for inspiration and check this page periodically to see new resources.
+Sydney Metro has a large range of downloadable resources that assist participants on their Metro Minds STEAM Challenge journey.
+For more information go to our Sydney Metro school competitions page.

 Metro Minds Challenge 'how to' guide

-The competition brochure is a helpful guide with instructions and hints to support you at each stage of the competition journey.
+The competition brochure is a helpful guide with instructions and hints to support participants at each stage of the competition journey.

 What is 'design thinking'?